ceedubs/unison-nix/README.md

 Adding this overlay isn't strictly necessary, but it makes it easier to drop into a `ucm` shell.

+If you run into issues using Unison packages from this channel, you may want to try using `pinnedOverlay` instead of `overlay`.
+The `pinnedOverlay` uses a fixed version of nixpkgs instead of your system nixpkgs when building Unison derivations.
+This can help prevent version mismatches but might result in additional downloads.

 ### 2. run the Unison code manager

 ```sh